What is a retrospective?

 To keep the conversations open and encourage everyone to share their honest feedback, ensure the environment you all are working in is safe.
 People will not voice their concerns if they don’t feel comfortable in the presence of certain colleagues (or even you).
 Here you can adopt one simple rule: what is said during the retrospective stays in the retrospective.

 If you participate in many retrospective sessions, you may know that sometimes conversations can get heated and the tempers flare.
-Some of the retro participants may say a few words too much or even swear, but it is not the event’s goal to repeat those things, focus on them, or scold someone for using them.
+Some of the retro participants may say a few words too much or might even swear, but it is not the event’s goal to repeat those things, focus on them, or scold someone for using them.
 Of course, frustrations and failures could be worded differently, but, on the other hand, it undoubtedly helped this person get things out of their system.

 Definitely, swearing does not have a place in a retrospective, but let the person raise their hand who has never heard a few emboldened phrases or unknowingly said some curse words themselves.
 Nevertheless, keeping such behavior out of the retro session is a part of creating a safe environment where anyone can become the main speaker, express their deepest thoughts, and not worry about being judged for stating them.
 The comments could at least be the seed for the changes the team needs, right?

-Be the example for others
+Be an example for others

 After all, you can always get back to your teammates via Slack message or short email with the information you lacked in the first place.
-The willingness to impart knowledge rather than hide it will undoubtedly be noticed and appreciated by the entire team.
+The willingness to impart knowledge rather than hide it will undoubtedly be noticed and appreciated by the entire Scrum team.
 Remember, being hesitant to tell the truth makes others hesitant as well.

 Constructive criticism is a way to go